shellscape/shellscape.github.io/_posts/2017-04-24-signal-to-bug-ratio.md

 you happen to work within an environment in which an engineering team doesn't manage and test data being sent along with these events, debugging that `eventData` can be far more difficult than it should be.
-There's a simple solution to debugging `eventData` that introduces responsible patterns and easy of use, which go beyond `console.log`.
+There's a simple solution to debugging `eventData` that introduces responsible patterns and ease of use, which go beyond `console.log`.

 ## Knowledge Gap